kr1tzy/reactparticles.js/README.md

 ### Configuration

-- Customize and downloaded your config files from the [particle.js site](http://vincentgarreau.com/particles.js/)
+- Customize and downloaded your config files from the [tsParticle site](https://particles.matteobruni.it/)

 - Place the config file in your public folder and pass the config file path to your component.